OpenDSA/OpenDSA/RST/en/Glossary.rst

       disjoint sets when it is determined that they are members of the same :term:`equivalence class` under some
       :term:`equivalence relation`.

+   uninitialized
+      uninitialized variable means it has no initial value.

    unsolveable problem
       A problem that can proved impossible to solve on a computer.